The Early History of the Men's Suit

 Regency

-The modern suit appears to be inspired by the utilitarian attire of hunters and military officers.
+The History of the Men’s suit appears to be inspired by the utilitarian attire of hunters and military officers.
 Paintings from the 1760s show how the present coat design with lapels evolved.
 It can be observed in an unknown artist’s hunting scene with Count Carl Emil Ulrich von Donop as the subject and Joshua Reynolds’ painting of Frederick William Ernest, Count von Schaumburg-Lippe in Hanoverian Field Marshall uniform.

 The prevalent upper-class dress developed by Brummell for day wear during this regency time was a tightly fitting, dark color tailcoat with non-matching (usually pale) pants, light waistcoat, white shirt and cravat, and tall boots.